Feb 15, 2017

-Qantas’s inflight wi-fi is being switched on for its inaugural domestic flight in late February 2017.
+Qantas’s inflight wi-fi is being switched on for its inaugural domestic flight by the end of March.
 The rest of Qantas’s fleet of domestic aircraft will become wi-fi-enabled from mid-2017.

 The wi-fi is possible through the nbn Sky Muster satellite service and its faster connection speeds – much quicker than older satellite technology most airlines around the world use – that make streaming possible.

 Thanks to this capability, Netflix, Stan, Spotify and Foxtel will make everyday flights movie marathons, sports fests and musical jamborees by offering their services to Qantas customers on wi-fi-enabled planes for free.

 Foxtel will offer three days free access to its app every time a Qantas customer flies; Netflix will offer new customers a one-off free 30-day trial; and Spotify, likewise, will offer a free 30-day trial of its Premium service which allows customers to stream music ad-free.